RachWalm/VolunteerVillage/README.md

 </div>
 ```

 This code was taken out of the tutorial and adjusted to the three delete modals (volunteer profile, coordinator profile and charity).
 As the delete button pointed to the modal not directly to a delete, Javascript was then used with an event listener on the modal delete button which then pointed to the url.
-Which for the volunteers was related to who was logged in and for the coordinators and charities it requires an id to be put in the url relating to which item to delete.
-The views also has defensive code so it has to be an activated coordinator deleting the coordinator or charity (not required for volunteer as you have to be logged in for it to know which data to delete) - see defensive programming below.
+Which for the volunteers was related to who was logged in and for the coordinators and charities it requires an ID to be put in the url relating to which item to delete.
+The views.py also has defensive code so it can only be an activated coordinator deleting the coordinator or charity (not required for volunteer as they have to be logged in for it to know which data to delete) - see defensive programming below.

 #### Coordinator dashboard page

-This is where active coordinators get sent when they log in (and are activated) and is the centre for all the links that they will need to perform the daily requirements.
+This is where active coordinators are directed when they log in (and are activated) and is the centre for all the links that they will need to perform routine requirements.

-It also tells them the state of the activation.
+This page also informs them about the state of the volunteer and coordinator activations for processing.
 The number of activations of both the volunteers and the coordinators that need actioning is displayed on the screen.
-The names of the coordinators are also put on the screen so that as they will have to search coordinators to activate them they can use this to get the correct spelling.
-There should only be a few at a time so this list doesn't take much space or if there are a large number of spam profiles they can determine who is legitimate without waiting for a superuser to deal with the spam profiles.
+The names of the coordinators are also on the screen so that as they will be able to search coordinators in order to activate them.
+This will ensure the correct spelling when searching.
+There are likely to only be a few at a time so this list doesn't take much space.
+If there are a large number of spam profiles they can determine who is legitimate without waiting for a superuser to deal with the spam profiles.

 The volunteer activation page provides a list of all volunteers that need activating so there is no list of the volunteers on this page and it is expected that this would hopefully be a much larger list.
 If there are no volunteers that need activating then the count of volunteers will read 0 and the button to go to the volunteer activation page will not be displayed.
 Not displaying that button avoids going to a search page that is empty and could cause confusion to users.

 From this page they can perform the following activities by following links to :

-- Search coordinators to perform tasks on their profiles - this page list coordinators that match the search and allows activation, deactivation, update, see profile and delete profile.
+- Search coordinators to perform tasks on their profiles - this page lists coordinators that match the search and allows activation, deactivation, updating, seeing a profile and deleting a profile.
-- Add a new charity - this allows the name, who the coordinator/s assigned to the charity are and details in a text box
+- Add a new charity - when accessed this page allows the name, who the coordinator/s assigned to the charity are and details in a text box
-- Search for existing charity - search for a charity and those that match the search can be updated/viewed/deleted.
+- Search for existing charity - also allows a search for a charity that needs updating, for a coordiantor to see the charity profile and deleting a charity profile.
-- Activate volunteers - This provides a list of volunteers who need activating's names, the button then takes you to all that persons details to be checked.
-If activated they are removed from the list.
+- Activate volunteers - This link leads to a page that provides a list of volunteers awaiting activation, the button then takes the user to all that volunteer's details to be checked.
+Once activated is chosen they are removed from the list of needs activation.
 - Search volunteers to match with needs - This is an extremely important function as when a requirement for a task comes in then the coordinators can search for people who do that task and are likely to be available, a list of those people and their details is then provided for the coordinator to phone the person and make arrangements.

 #### Forms on pages